jonkwheeler/styled-velocity/README.md

+# Tis a bit old 👴

+While you can still use this package, I recommend giving my `emotion` based package called [`styled-velocity-emotion`](https://github.com/jonkwheeler/styled-velocity-emotion) a shot.
+I'll update this one when I have time.
+It's smaller, faster, better.

 # Styled-Velocity

 Styled-Velocity, a React-based styled prop and UI library to increase your velocity and help build your Design System.